top of page

 Important Tips for Living in Your Car

 Keep Insurance, Registration & Inspection Up to Date Make sure your auto insurance is paid and that your registration and inspection stickers are valid.
 Avoid fines or getting towed.
 Your Car Is Your Home—Keep It Clean Whether by choice or circumstance, your car is your living space.
 Keeping it clean helps avoid unwanted attention and stress.
 Avoid Clutter Don’t use your car as storage.
 Only keep items you’ll need for the week to maximize space and stay organized.
 Find a Reliable Mechanic: Build a relationship with a trustworthy mechanic who understands your situation and can fix your car the same day if needed.
 Always Have Spare Keys Keep one or two spare keys.
 Give one to a trusted friend or family member if possible, to avoid lockouts.
 Invest in a Jump Box A jump box is a smart investment.
-It can jump-start your car and also charge your phone or other electronics, which is essential for staying connected, and also reduces strain on your battery wen the car is not running.
+It can jump-start your car and also charge your phone or other electronics, which is essential for staying connected, and also reduces strain on your battery when the car is not running.
 Need Supplies?
 If you need blankets, a bivy bag, space blanket, bible, reach out to us.
-Know where food pantries and soup kitchens in your area.
+Know where food pantries and soup kitchens are in your area.